Voices Against Violence

-Voices Against Violence is two-year research project undertaken by Women with Disabilities Victoria, in partnership with the Office of the Public Advocate and the Domestic Violence Resources Centre Victoria.
-The findings are published in seven reports.
+Voices Against Violence is an initiative of Women with Disabilities Victoria (WDV), in partnership with the Office for the Public Advocate (OPA) and the Domestic Violence Resources Centre Victoria (DVRCV).

 The project was funded by Gandel Philanthropy and a research grant from the Legal Services Board Grants Program.
 We are grateful to these organisations for their generous support of the project.

-You can download an electonic version of the reports below:
+You can download an electronic version of the reports below:

 This paper collates the information from the Voices Against Violence Research Project publications and sets out the recommendations arising from the research project.

 This paper provides a conceptual starting point for the issues raised throughout the series of papers that make up the Voices Against Violence Research Project.
 Positioned within a human rights feminist approach, it reviews current knowledge about the nature and extent of violence against women with disabilities; the barriers to services faced by women with disabilities who have experienced violence; and outlines promising initiatives currently underway in Victoria that may help repair the harm and prevent the injustice of violence.
 In doing so, it examines the challenges in defining what we mean by violence against women with disabilities as opposed to violence against people with disabilities, men with disabilities, or women in general, and why this matters.
 It highlights the importance of examining disability-based violence and its interrelationship with gender-based violence